folkertvanheusden/iESP/README.md

 what it is
 ----------
-iESP is an iSCSI target for the ESP32 microcontroller (altough it runs fine on Linux as well).
+iESP is an iSCSI target for the ESP32 and Teensy 4.1 microcontroller (altough it runs fine on Linux as well).
 In theory this allows you to boot your VMWare cluster from an SD-card.

 requirements
 ------------
-* Either a Linux/FreeBSD-box or an ESP32 microcontroller with an SD-card reader connected to it.
+* Either a Linux/FreeBSD-box or a supported microcontroller (from now on uC) with an SD-card reader connected to it.
-* platformio (for ESP32)
+* platformio (for microcontrollers)
 * cmake (for Linux/FreeBSD)

 compiling
 ---------
-For the ESP32:
+For the ESP32/Teensy4.1:
-* cd ESP32
+* cd microcontrollers
 * pio run -t upload

 For Linux/FreeBSD: